Daniel Boldor: Background

 Boldor claims the inspiration to start his business came to him in 2011, during a conversation with a former manager of the Cuprom mines.
 The local, he says, described Cuprom's mining equipment under Ceaușescu to be "rudimentary", incapable of fully extracting the most fine-grained gold or copper from its ore.
-Since Curpom was built on a swamp, this local said, the only way to maintain structural integrity while building out the complex over the years had been to use this under-extracted backfill to fill in the marshland.
+Since Cuprom was built on a swamp, this local said, the only way to maintain structural integrity while building out the complex over the years had been to use this under-extracted backfill to fill in the marshland.
 This, Boldor claims, is why the dirt around the Cuprom complex contains millions of dollars of unprocessed gold and copper.

 In 2012, Baia Mare's mayor declared hundreds of Roma shanties just outside the city unfit for habitation and forced the families to relocate into an abandoned block of offices in the Cuprom complex.
 For decades, Roma had made a living selling scrap metal from the same facilities.
 Boldor believed the only way to pull these Roma out of poverty was to show them what a successful Roma looked like.
 In 2013, he began hiring the Roma who had been forcibly relocated into the Cuprom offices to dig out, package, and sell the so-called "metal concentrate" for him.